< Expand the Menu to access our Tree Identification Pages

 Five-leaved Bonewood Bosistoa floydii Other names: Five-leaved Bosistoa

-The Five-leaved Bonewood or Five-leaved Bosistoa Bosistoa floydii is an attractive and rare small tree growing to a height of up to 10m with a small distribution range and occurs as an under storey tree species in subtropical rainforests (Picture 1).
-The dark green glossy foliage and multi stemmed trunks are characteristic features (2).
+The Five-leaved Bonewood or Five-leaved Bosistoa is an attractive and rare small tree growing to a height of up to 10m.
+It has a small distribution range and occurs as an understorey tree species within subtropical rainforests (Picture 1).
+The dark green glossy foliage and multi-stemmed trunks are characteristic features (2).
 Bark is finely fissured and a grey brown in colour (2).
 Flowers are borne on multi-branching panicles that emerge at the end of young branches.
 Flowers feature cream-coloured petals up to 5mm long and normally 10 prominent stamens (3).
 Compound leaves with an opposite arrangement consist of 5 leaflets, rarely 3 or 7 (Picture 4).
-Leaflets are; up to 16 cm long with entire margins, elliptic to oblong in shape, hairless, dark green and glossy on top, mid-green below with a firm and rather stiff texture.
+Leaflets are; up to 16cm long with entire margins, elliptic or oblong in shape, hairless, dark green and glossy on top, mid-green below with a firm and rather stiff texture.
 Apex is acute, base shape is rounded and often asymmetric.
 Reticulate venation is prominent especially on lower leaflet surfaces with mid vein and laterals being strongly raised (5).
 Distribution: Nambucca, Bellinger and Orara Valleys, mid-north coast of NSW.

 Flame Tree Brachychiton acerifolius Other names: Illawarra Flame Tree